The R1 Discover Vision — Imagine What We See

 R1’s purpose is to build an interactive curriculum service that positively impacts individuals and their families, equips deeply caring and compassionate practitioners in the workforce, and changes lives.
 We also set off to build tools to learn from more quickly and easily.
 We asserted at the start in July of 2017 that it was impossible to understand the impact of curricula until a highly standardized and modular set of tools could be built and deployed, and could generate personalized data to learn from.

-We’re still not there, but the vision is much more visible in the current version of R1 Discover.
+We’re still not there, but our vision is much more visible in the current version of R1 Discover.
 Our technology roadmap is evolving and exciting too.
 There are more topic activities, language packages, features, dashboards, and capabilities coming so stay tuned.

 The purpose of today’s post is to highlight what some of you already know about us.
 We also want to spark the curiosity of others who have met us briefly and have not looked at R1 closely.
 For those seeing us for the first time, “welcome”.
 We’re excited to meet you and hopefully work with you soon.
 Don’t worry about us disappearing, our vision is compelling.
 It is happening now, it’s just a matter of time for it to be fully realized.
 Our vision brings together the best evidence-based models, theories, and content; psychology and learning theory; the latest web-based technology and data science; and puts the individual in the center of the solution.
 Exactly where they are supposed to be.
 There is no other path we see.